 Coughing, fever, headaches, and sore throats are all common symptoms of respiratory infections, including the common cold or flu.
-Studies have shown that common colds can affect all population groups, with adults experiencing an average of 2-3 colds per year, and children experiencing an average of 5-8 colds per year.
-Almost everyone has experienced a cold in their life, and colds and flu’s can have a negative impact on your day-to-day routine.
+Studies have shown that common colds can affect all population groups, with adults experiencing an average of 2-3 colds per year.
+Almost everyone has experienced a cold in their life, which can have a negative impact on your day-to-day routine.

 Cold and Flu Awareness

-According to the Office of National Statistics, the 2020 Census reported over 20,500 people in England and Wales died due to the flu and pneumonia.
+The Office of National Statistics reported in the 2020 Census over 20,500 people in England and Wales died due to the flu and pneumonia.
 GOV UK reported that in 2021-2022, flu activity was higher than that of the previous season, but lower than that of pre-pandemic seasons.
 It is important that we are aware of the seriousness of flu’s and how they can impact us.

 To avoid spreading both the cold and flu, you can: